Community Education Advisory Council

 When does the Advisory Council meet?

 The Advisory Council meets four times annually for approximately two hours.
 Most of the Council’s work is done at these meetings, so regular participation is vitally important to the council’s success.
-Our meeting dates for 2014-15 are September 18 (Dakota County-wide Advisory Council meeting in Burnsville), October 14, December 2, February 3 and April 7 at 6pm at the District Office, 3455 153rd St. W. in Rosemount.
+Our meeting dates are held on the first Tuesday the months of October, December, February and April at 6pm at the Dakota Valley Learning Center, 4679 144th Street West, Apple Valley.

 How long does a member serve?